MRC-Epid-it24/intake24/docs/cli/generate-env.md

 This command allows to quickly generate `.env` files for each application (`api`, `admin` and `survey`) when setting up the application for the first time.

-It copies `.env-templates` to `.env` and generates couples of application secrets + VAPID keys.
+It copies `.env-templates` to `.env` and generates couple of application secrets + VAPID keys.

 ```sh
 pnpm cli generate-env